 Social Media Ambassadors play an integral role in supporting the Symposium via our digital platforms and driving engagement, outreach and dissemination in the lead-up to the event.
-The 2017 symposium reached over 68 countries around the globe and we look to our Social Media Ambassadors to expand that footprint even further this year.
-Ambassadors are expected to engage in—and drive—online symposium discussion by live-tweeting portions of the event, along with many of our global partner organizations and speakers.
+The 2018 symposium reached over 77 countries around the globe and we look to our Social Media Ambassadors to expand that footprint even further this year.
 Ambassadors are expected to engage in—and drive—online symposium discussion by live-tweeting portions of the event, along with many of our global partner organizations and speakers.
 This is a remote opportunity.

 Next Generation Delegates are expected to:

-- Prepare a commentary piece for the Global Food for Thought blog on food security, shocks to the global food system, and entrepreneurship and innovation, as it relates to their area of research focus and career trajectory.
+- Prepare a commentary piece for the Global Food for Thought blog on food security, water and sustainability, entrepreneurship and innovation, or a similar topic as it relates to the student's area of research.

-- Support social media outreach, which includes engaging your respective universities and disseminating information about the symposium, its featured report, and the live stream to your networks.
+- Support social media outreach, which includes engaging students' respective universities and disseminating information about the symposium, its featured report, and the live stream.

 - Contribute to and participate in the event's social media plans and take on other responsibilities as required.

-Students must be at the graduate or advanced undergraduate (third or fourth year) level studying agricultural development, social entrepreneurship, entrepreneurship, or other food security related disciplines.
-You must be a current student to be eligible.
+All candidates must be current university students who will still be enrolled at the time of the symposium, March 2019.
+Students must be at the graduate or advanced undergraduate (third or fourth year) level studying agricultural development, entrepreneurship, international development, or other food security related disciplines.
 Students must plan to enter the agriculture and food sector upon graduation.
 International students and students studying at universities outside of the United States are strongly encouraged to apply.